 At first, it can be quite challenging when you start skiing because you’re starting as an absolute beginner.
 However, bear in mind the other people in the group are in the same position.
 It’s best to adopt a mindset that you are bound to make mistakes as you pick up the techniques.

 This is a great icebreaker in the group, where gradually everyone transforms from humiliation to trying hard to make it work, which is fun.
 You won’t become a competent skier overnight but even after a morning lesson, you will already have techniques to practice before the next lesson.
 This group mentality is often a lot more supportive than individual tuition, and you’ll probably make some new friends in the bargain.

 * Do I book for a half-day or a whole day?

-Whether you book for a half-day or whole day really comes down to a matter of choice.
-If you are keen to progress and have the energy to apply yourself then a whole day lesson would be a good choice.
+Whether you book for a half-day or a whole day really comes down to a matter of choice.
+If you are keen to progress and have the energy to apply yourself then a whole-day lesson would be a good choice.

 However, sometimes skiers feel that when they are taking a lesson they are not actually skiing properly, and they can feel cheated.
 If this is the case then stick to half-day lessons, where you are getting several hours of tuition, but you then get the freedom to go and try it out on the runs for real.